jacebenson/cedar/docs/docs/tutorial/chapter7/rbac.md

 :::info

 If you disabled the new user signup as suggested at the end of the first part of the tutorial then you'll have a slightly harder time creating a new user (the Signup page is still enabled in the example repo for convenience).
-You could create one with the Redwood console, but you'll need to be clever—remember that we don't store the original password, just the hashed result when combined with a salt.
+You could create one with the Cedar console, but you'll need to be clever—remember that we don't store the original password, just the hashed result when combined with a salt.
 Here's the commands to enter at the console for creating a new user (replace 'password' with your password of choice):

 ```javascript
 const CryptoJS = require('crypto-js')